 An aggregation stream allows the MG to transfer the media from/to several component media streams into/from one single stream or a different set of component media streams

-The requested behaviour from the MG depends on the grouping semantics but it will usually involve some dynamic switching of the connectivity between the terminations included in the topology command based on external conditions.
+The requested behaviour from the MG depends on the grouping semantics but it will usually involve some dynamic switching of the connectivity between the Terminations included in the topology command based on external conditions.
 This dynamic switching will not be controlled by the MGC.

 Example 1:

-Figure 7 illustrates a scenario where a context connects two terminations.
+Figure 7 illustrates a scenario where a context connects two Terminations.
 One of them has three audio streams: stream with identity 1 (sendrecv) uses PCM A-law, stream with identity 2 (sendrecv) uses AMR and stream with identity 3 (sendonly) uses PCM A-law.
 The three streams are grouped with the FID [IETF RFC 5888] semantics.
-The other termination has one single stream with two payload types, PCM A-law and AMR.
+The other Termination has one single stream with two payload types, PCM A-law and AMR.